richelbilderbeek/lesson_mermaid/docs/lesson_plans/20250410/README.md

 - [x] [Will not use] Consider using [https://excalidraw.com/](https://excalidraw.com/)
     - One can do shared sessions, yet not typing together in a markdown document
 - [ ] Consider using [https://hackmd.io/](https://hackmd.io/)
     - This works great!
 Sharing is easy too.
+The course, however, uses GitHub and I do think this is superior, as it has version control.
+      However, HackMD is superior in doing real-time collaboration.
+      Maybe do both?

 ![Mermaid in HackMD](mermaid_in_hackmd.png)